 NUCLEAR ENERGY GRAND CHALLENGE: Reimagining Nuclear Waste

-Nuclear power is an essential tool in the fight against climate change producing massive amounts of energy without any greenhouse gas emissions.
+Nuclear power is an essential tool in the fight against climate change – producing massive amounts of energy without any greenhouse gas emissions.
 In fact, deploying nuclear power at scale worldwide represents the most efficient path to deep decarbonization.
 Despite this potential, the nuclear power industry is hindered by social, political, and economic challenges in many parts of the world.
-The Nuclear Energy Grand Challenge represents a series of prize competitions organized by the Energy Impact Center to spur a new approach to nuclear power deployment on a time frame that can make a difference.
+The Nuclear Energy Grand Challenge is a series of prize competitions organized by the Energy Impact Center to spur a new approach to nuclear power deployment on a time frame that can make a difference.
+The pilot competition is currently underway at the University of Michigan.

-In partnership with the University of Michigan, the first ever Nuclear Energy Grand Challenge: Reimagining Nuclear Waste will engage collegiate innovators and entrepreneurs to tackle one of the most unique challenges facing the nuclear energy industry – the perception of nuclear waste.
+The Nuclear Energy Grand Challenge: Reimagining Nuclear Waste engages collegiate innovators and entrepreneurs to tackle one of the most unique challenges facing the nuclear energy industry – the perception of nuclear waste.
 The nuclear industry has historically responded to calls against its “waste” by offering solutions around concentrating, storing indefinitely, and separating it from humans, which only further—albeit counterintuitively—deepen the public’s distrust, misunderstanding, and wariness of the energy source at large.

 University of Michigan students interested in participating in the competition can learn more and register here: nuclearprize.engin.umich.edu